FAIR-NHH/mmnyt/README.md

 ## Organization of analysis
 There are 3 `.Rmd` files in the top level directory that prepares the graphs and the Romano-Wolf adjusted p-values.
-The `mht_interactions.Rmd`, which calculates the Romano-Wolf ajdusted p-values using a bootstrap approach assumes that the computer to run on has a lot of memory and computing cores (it runs fine with 32GB memory and an AMD 16-Core X3950).
+The `mht_interactions.Rmd`, which calculates the Romano-Wolf adjusted p-values using a bootstrap approach assumes that the computer to run on has a lot of memory and computing cores (it runs fine with 32GB memory and an AMD 16-Core X3950).
 If run on a more modest computer, the "ncpus" should be set accordingly.

-There are 2 `.do` files in the top level directory that outputs the regression tables for appendix A and C in the supplementary information.
+There are 2 `.do` files in the top level directory that outputs the regression tables for appendix A based on the main data collection and the secondary datacollection on mTurk for the revised version of the paper.
+Tables from the previous appendix C has been incorporated in appendix A.

 All graphs are saved in `.pdf` format to the `./graphs` directory and the regression tables, in `.tex` format, are saved to the `./tables`